mrlynn/securehealth/docs/hipaa-compliant-medical-records-mongodb.md

 Here's what happens when a doctor searches for a patient:

 1. **Doctor searches** for "Smith" in the web interface
-2. **Frontend sends** encrypted JWT token + search query to API
+2. **Frontend sends** authenticated request with session cookie + search query to API
-3. **Symfony validates** the JWT and checks: "Is this user a doctor?"
+3. **Symfony validates** the session and checks: "Is this user a doctor?"
 4. **Encryption service** encrypts "Smith" using deterministic encryption
 5. **MongoDB query** searches the encrypted field using the encrypted value
 6. **MongoDB returns** encrypted results
 7. **Symfony decrypts** the data (only the fields the doctor can see)
-8. **Audit service logs** "Doctor John Doe viewed patient records for search: Smith"
+8. **Audit service logs** "Doctor John Doe viewed patient records for search: Smith" with session ID
 9. **Response** sent back with role-filtered data

 The beauty? **MongoDB never sees unencrypted patient data.** Even if someone hacks the database, they get encrypted gibberish.
 Even database administrators can't read patient information.